WithoutTheDot/Polaris/README.md

 ## Contributing

-Contributing is recommended, if you have an idea please feel free to fork this repository and I test out your improvements and add them.
+Contributing is encouraged, if you have an idea please feel free to fork this repository and I test out your improvements and add them.